HackerN64/F3DEX3/README.md

   value.
 This can be used for clearing the Z buffer or filling the framebuffer or the letterbox with a solid color **faster than the RDP can in fill mode**.
   Practical performance may vary due to scheduling constraints.
+- New `SPFlush` command can ensure that the RDP starts clearing the framebuffer as soon as possible during the frame, instead of waiting a short time for further RSP processing.
-- The key codepaths for triangle draw and vertex processing (assuming lighting enabled and the occlusion plane disabled with the `NOC` configuration) are **slightly faster than in F3DEX2**.
+- The key codepaths for command dispatch, triangle draw, and vertex processing (assuming lighting enabled and the occlusion plane disabled with the `NOC` configuration) are **slightly faster than in F3DEX2**.

 ### Miscellaneous

-- **Z-fighting of decals has been nearly eliminated**, with only a modest increase in overdraw of very close occluding geometry.
+- **Z-fighting of decals has been nearly eliminated**, with only a modest increase in overdraw onto the decal of very close occluding geometry.
 This is based on a technique developed by SGI, neglected and removed by Nintendo, and re-added by Rare; the F3DEX3 version improves upon it by choosing optimal parameters and automatically enabling it for all decals with no code or DL changes.
-In addition, the reduction in Z buffer precision from F3DEX(1) to F3DEX2 has been reversed, and additional Z buffer precision beyond F3DEX(1) has been added.
+- The reduction in Z buffer precision from F3DEX(1) to F3DEX2 has been reversed, and **additional Z buffer precision** beyond F3DEX(1) has been added.
 - **Point lighting** has been redesigned.
 The appearance when a light is close to an object has been improved.
 Fixed a bug in F3DEX2/ZEX point lighting where a Z component was accidentally doubled in the point lighting calculations.
-The quadratic point light attenuation factor is now an E3M5 floating-point number.
+The quadratic point light attenuation factor is now an E3M5 floating-point number for a wider representable range.
 The performance penalty for using large numbers of point lights has been reduced.
-- Maximum number of directional / point **lights raised from 7 to 9**.
+- Maximum number of directional / point lights **raised from 7 to 9**.
 Minimum number of directional / point lights lowered from 1 to 0 (F3DEX2 required at least one).
 Also supports loading all lights in one DMA transfer (`SPSetLights`), rather than one per light.